learn-co-students/cli-data-gem-assessment-v-000/now_playing_cli_gem/NOTES.md

 6. Start to remove the hard coded data and then
 7. Use objects and scraping tools tools to program

-- A CLI for now playing movies, a second layer that has the director of the movie
+- A CLI for now playing movies, a second layer that has a link to IMDB's site for that particular movie

 Shows a list of movies: